Shortest NFL Quarterbacks of All Time

 Few quarterbacks in the NFL have seen their games picked apart more than 2018 No. 1 overall pick Baker Mayfield, who seemed on the verge of making the Cleveland Browns an elite AFC team for the last few seasons but came up short.
-The Browns finally cut bait and traded him for Deshaun Watson, who received a five-year, $230 million contract from the team following the 2021-22 season.
+The Browns finally cut bait and signed Deshaun Watson, who received a five-year, $230 million contract from the team following the 2021-22 season.

 14. Joe Theismann

 Career highlights: Super Bowl champion (1983), NFL Most Valuable Player (1983), NFL Offensive Player of the Year (1983), NFL All-Pro (1983), two-time Pro Bowl (1982, 1983), two-time CFL All-Star (1971, 1973), AP All-American (1970)

 Joe Theismann will always be remembered for suffering one of the most grotesque on-field injuries of all time when New York Giants linebacker Lawrence Taylor broke his leg on Monday Night Football in 1985.
 That's too bad because Theismann was an elite quarterback for most of his career.

 Theismann spent the first three years of his pro career as a star for the Toronto Argonauts in the CFL, where he was paid considerably more money before joining the NFL with Washington in 1974 and spending the last 11 years of his career there.
 Theismann was the NFL Most Valuable Player in 1983, the same year he led Washington to a Super Bowl victory.

 Career highlights: Two-time NFL All-Pro (1972, 1975), Pro Bowl (1972), AP All-American (1960)